ansible/workshops/exercises/ansible_rhel/2.2-cred/README.md

 ## Challenge Lab: Ad Hoc Commands

-Okay, a small challenge: Run an ad hoc to make sure the package "tmux" is installed on all hosts

-> **Tip**
->
-> If unsure, consult the documentation either via the web UI as shown above or by running `[ansible@tower ~]$ ansible-doc yum` on Tower.
+Okay, a small challenge: Run an ad hoc to make sure the package "tmux" is installed on all hosts.
+If unsure, consult the documentation either via the web UI as shown above or by running `[ansible@tower ~]$ ansible-doc yum` on your Tower control host.

 > **Warning**
 >